fsfe/reuse-docs/spec.md

 It is RECOMMENDED to use the `SPDX-FileCopyrightText` tag.
 You MAY add '(C)', '(c)' or '©' after the prefix.

-A Copyright Notice MUST be terminated by a newline.
+In Commentable Files, a Copyright Notice is terminated by a newline.

 The Copyright Notice MUST contain the name of the copyright holder.
 The copyright notice SHOULD contain the year of publication and the contact address